-Select Global Search or a Holocaust/World War II era, 1939-1945, or Rwandan Tutsi Genocide, 1994 experience group (by clicking the option button next to the specific group or the group name itself).
+Select Global Search or a specific experience group (by clicking the option button next to the specific group or the group name itself).
 For more information on the collections available in the Visual History Archive, see the Collections section on page 3.